It is an exciting time to join Mission Neighborhood Centers, Inc. (MNC)!

 - Helps to carry out small groups’ activities for the purpose of providing classroom activities and routines that support individual/group needs and/or delivering services in compliance with established guidelines.

-- Assists children with hand washing and tooth brushing for the purpose of modeling appropriate personal hygiene.
+- Assists children with hand washing, tooth brushing, diapering and toilet learning for the purpose of modeling appropriate personal hygiene.

 - Use positive discipline techniques in guiding children’s behavior.